Reichskonkordat: Negotiations

-At the 14 July cabinet meeting Hitler brushed aside any debate on the details of the concordat, expressing the view "that one should only consider it as a great achievement.
+At the 14 July cabinet meeting, Hitler brushed aside any debate on the details of the concordat, expressing the view "that one should only consider it as a great achievement.
 The concordat gave Germany an opportunity and created an area of trust which was particularly significant in the developing struggle against international Jewry."
-Saul Friedländer speculates that Hitler may have countenanced in this "area of trust" what he perceived as the Christian Church's traditional theological antipathy towards Jews (see Hitler's comments above to Berning on 26 April) converging with Nazi aims.
+Saul Friedländer said that Hitler may have countenanced in this "area of trust" what he perceived as the Christian Church's traditional theological antipathy towards Jews (see Hitler's comments above to Berning on 26 April) converging with Nazi aims.
 Hitler "underlined the triumph" that the Concordat meant for the Nazi regime.
 Only a short time earlier he had expressed doubts that "the church would be ready to commit the Bishops to this state.
 That this has happened, was without doubt an unreserved recognition of the present regime."

-On 22 July 1933 von Papen attended a meeting of the Catholic Academic Union, during which he first made the connection between the dissolution of the Centre Party and the concordat.
+On 22 July 1933, von Papen attended a meeting of the Catholic Academic Union during which he first made the connection between the dissolution of the Centre Party and the concordat.
 He said the Pope was particularly pleased at the promised destruction of Bolshevism and that Pius XI had agreed to the treaty "in the recognition that the new Germany had fought a decisive battle against Bolshevism and the atheist movement."
-Papen noted that there was "an undeniable inner connection between the dissolution of the German Center party that has just taken place and the conclusion of the Concordat" and ended his speech with a call for German Catholicism to put away former resentments and to help build Nazi Germany.
+Papen stated "an undeniable inner connection between the dissolution of the German Center party that has just taken place and the conclusion of the Concordat" and ended his speech with a call for German Catholicism to put away former resentments and to help build Nazi Germany.
 Abbot Herwegen told the meeting:

 What the liturgical movement is to the religious realm, fascism is to the political realm.
 The German stands and acts under authority, under leadership – whoever does not follow endangers society.
 Let us say 'yes' wholeheartedly to the new form of the total State, which is analogous throughout to the incarnation of the Church.
 The Church stands in the world as Germany stands in politics today.

-On 23 July a British minister met Cardinal Pacelli, who appeared "very satisfied" with the signing of the concordat.
+On 23 July, a British minister met Cardinal Pacelli who appeared "very satisfied" with the signing of the concordat.
 The cardinal expressed the view that, with the guarantees given relating to Catholic education, this concordat was an improvement over the 1929 agreement with Prussia.
-Cardinal Pacelli did sound a note of caution in that his satisfaction was based on the assumption that the German Government "remained true to its undertaking", but noted also that Hitler "was becoming increasingly moderate".
+Cardinal Pacelli did sound a note of caution in that his satisfaction was based on the assumption that the German Government "remained true to its undertaking", but said also that Hitler "was becoming increasingly moderate".

-On 24 July Cardinal Faulhaber sent a handwritten letter to Hitler, noting that "For Germany's prestige in the East and the West and before the whole world, this handshake with the papacy, the greatest moral power in the history of the world, is a feat of immeasurable importance."
+On 24 July, Cardinal Faulhaber sent a handwritten letter to Hitler, noting that "For Germany's prestige in the East and the West and before the whole world, this handshake with the papacy, the greatest moral power in the history of the world, is a feat of immeasurable importance."